 - 5.1.
 On 2 January 2019, David Jones lodged an application to revoke authorisation A91398 and substitute authorisation AA1000434 for the one revoked (referred to as re-authorisation).
 This application for re-authorisation AA1000434 was made under subsection 91C(1) of the Act. - 5.2.
-David Jones seeks re-authorisation to invite current and future Retail Brand Management Businesses (or concession stores) operating separate businesses physically within David Jones stores and/or conducting sales through David Jones' online retail store to take part in and (with David Jones itself) give effect to David Jones promotions (the Conduct). - 5.3.
-Subsection 90A(1) of the Act requires that before determining an application for authorisation, the ACCC shall prepare a draft determination.
+David Jones seeks re-authorisation to invite current and future Retail Brand Management Businesses (or concession stores) operating separate businesses physically within David Jones stores and/or conducting sales through David Jones'

+6 Subsection 91(1)

+online retail store to take part in and (with David Jones itself) give effect to David Jones promotions (the Conduct).